GridProtectionAlliance/go2cs/docs/README.md

   * Conversion always tries to target managed code, this way code is more portable.
 If there is no possible way for managed code to accomplish a specific task, an option always exists to create a [native interop library](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) that works on multiple platforms, i.e., importing code from a `.dll`/`.so`/`.dylib`.
 Even so, the philosophy is to always attempt to use managed code, i.e., not to lean towards native code libraries, regardless of possible performance implications.
 Simple first.

 ## Project Status

-Picking up this project again now that .NET 5.0 is forthcoming and some of the new changes are conducive to this project's original goals, such as [publishing as a self-contained executable](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained).

 ### Automated Code Conversion of Go Standard Library